 - Drag-and-drop folders.
 If you are using the latest version of either Chrome or Firefox, you can drag a folder from your desktop into Google Drive at drive.google.com.
 The folder will then begin uploading immediately along with its individual files and original sub-folder structure.
 You can upload folders directly into other folders or sub-folders as well.

-- Upload files through Google Drive (using Chrome).
+- Upload folders through Google Drive (using Chrome).
 From Google Drive in Chrome, you can follow these steps to manually upload a folder:

 - Open drive.google.com.